polkadot-developers/substrate-developer-hub.github.io/docs/overview/ss58-address-format.md

 title: SS58 Address Format
 ---

-Most of this content is maintained at [the github wiki](https://github.com/paritytech/substrate/wiki/External-Address-Format-(SS58) and duplicated here for convenience.

 SS58 is a simple address format designed for Substrate based chains.
 There's no problem with using other address formats for a chain, but this serves as a robust default.
 It is heavily based on Bitcoin's Base-58-check format with a few alterations.

 The basic idea is a base-58 encoded value which can identify a specific account on the Substrate chain.
 Different chains have different means of identifying accounts.
 SS58 is designed to be extensible for this reason.

+> **Note:** The source of this content can be found on [the Substrate GitHub wiki](https://github.com/paritytech/substrate/wiki/External-Address-Format-(SS58) and has been duplicated here for convenience.

 ## Basic Format